Donny-Hikari/ask-terminal/README.md

 Start a new terminal, and run `ask-terminal` or `ask`.
 Enjoy!

+Refer to [Start Ask-terminal Server at Startup (Locally)](#start-ask-terminal-server-at-startup-locally) if you want to run the server at startup.

 > **Note:** You may use other text completion endpoints other than `openai`, such as `llama-cpp`, `ollama`, `anthropic`, etc. See [Text Completion Endpoint](#text-completion-endpoint) for more information.

 > **Note:** If you use online API endpoints such as `OpenAI` and `Anthropic`, and want to prevent sending the output of your commands to the server, you can set the environment variable `ASK_TERMINAL_USE_REPLY=false` in your client to turn off the replying-to-result feature.